 Late spring and early summer thaw brings a lot of flooding.
 Some sections of the trail itself turns into creeks.
 So check trail conditions before you go and be prepared for creek crossing.

 The trail starts on the southwest corner of the parking area.
 For the first 0.35 miles, the trail is essentially flat, with Silver Lake Resort to your left.
-Soon, the trail begins a steady climb parallel to the June Lake road.
-In another mile, with a few small switchbacks, you'll arrive at a rocky area and get your first glimpse of the cascade waterfall of Rush Creek.
-This is a good place to look back and enjoy a panorama view of the June Lake area.
+Soon, the trail begins a steady climb parallel to the June Lake Road.
+In another mile, with a few small switchbacks, you'll arrive at a rocky area and get your first glimpse of the cascading waterfall of Rush Creek.
+This is a good place to look back and enjoy a panoramic view of the June Lake area.
 To the far left is Parker Bench and the trailhead parking.
-Silver Lake and Silver Meadow is right below you.
+Silver Lake and Silver Meadow are right below you.
 Oh!
 Ridge is right across the valley.
 Further right, you can see the June Mountain ski lifts.
 Finally, Carson Peak looms above the trail you are heading towards.

-Look ahead and above, you can see the second dam and your destination.
-The climb continues, mostly moderate and occasionally steep.
+Look ahead and above; you can see the second dam and your destination.
+The climb continues, mostly moderately and occasionally steeply.
 As you get closer to the dam, a few switchbacks break up the monotonous climb, giving you a chance to look back at the June Lakes area you came from.

 Finally, at around the 4-mile mark, you reach a rock outcrop and a beautiful view of Gem Lake below.
 This is a good spot for a break.
 If you feel up to it, you can continue on the trail all the way to Waugh Lake.
 The trail follows the north shore with plenty of ups and downs.
 Turn around whenever you like and return on the same trail.